DataDog/helm-charts/CONTRIBUTING.md

 These tests run as part of the CI workflow.
 They can be used locally, during development as well.

+We have two major groups of tests
+* Unit tests - these are lightweight tests utilizing Helm to verify:
+  * Error-free rendering of the templates.
+  * Correctness of specific values in the rendered manifests.
+  * Rendered manifests against baselines saved in the repo.
+* Integration tests - these test run against cluster in the local Kubernetes context or Kind cluster in the CI.
+  * Tests install one or multiple charts and assert that certain resources reach expected state.

 ### Prerequisites

 Tests have been validated using: